Website SEO: Don’t Forget the Basics

 - Yoast SEO for WordPress

 Joost de Valk is a website developer and SEO expert.
 He and his team at Yoast in the Netherlands have developed several WordPress plugins that assist with website SEO and other elements.
 I have found his tools valuable to understanding and getting the basics right.
-If you use WordPress, this should be your first plugin you install.
-They also have a Drupal version.
+If you use WordPress, this should be the first plugin you install.

 MOZ is a software company offering tools for websites search marketing improvements.
 If you are not using WordPress, this would be an excellent resource.
 Even if you are using WordPress, the MOZ tools can add to the depth of your SEO marketing.